Simtek: Simtek Research

-Simtek Research was founded in August 1989 by Nick Wirth and Max Mosley aiming to provide a cost-effective design, research and development service to the highest possible standards.
-Initially working out of an office in Wirth's home, the company grew quickly and moved to its own facility, including a windtunnel, on the Acres Industrial Estate in Banbury, Oxfordshire.
+Simtek Research was founded in August 1989 by Nick Wirth, Max Mosley and Donald Hughes, aiming to provide a cost-effective design, research and development service to the highest possible standards.
+The company was initially based out of an office in Wirth's home with one employee, engineer Darren Davis.
+The company grew quickly and moved to its own facility, including a windtunnel, on the Acres Industrial Estate in Banbury, Oxfordshire.
 Simtek's clients included the FIA, F1 constructors Ligier and numerous Formula 3000 and Indycar teams.

 In 1990 Simtek designed a Formula One car for BMW who were making plans to found a works team.
 The project was aborted, and BMW instead entered the German Touring Car Championship (Deutsche Tourenwagen Meisterschaft) in 1991, the BMW 3 Series cars being run by Simtek engineers.
 The BMW F1 car design was revived, updated and sold to Andrea Moda Formula to compete in the 1992 season.
 In 1992, after becoming president of the FIA, Mosley sold his share in Simtek to Wirth.

-In 1993, Simtek were commissioned to design a car for the new Bravo Grand Prix team, but the plans were scrapped after the sudden death of Bravo's project backer, Jean François Mosnier.
+In 1993, Simtek were commissioned to design a car for the new Bravo F1 team, but the plans were scrapped after the sudden death of Bravo's project backer, Jean-François Mosnier.